 Never be a slave to the rules in real life.
 For training purposes you need to follow these rules to make your mind strong, but in real life sometimes these rules are just stupid.
 If you think a rule is stupid, try not using it.

 Now write a similar game to the one that I created in the last exercise.
 It can be any kind of game you want in the same flavor.
 Spend a week on it making it as interesting as possible.
-For extra credit, use lists, functions, and modules (remember those from Ex.
-13?) as much as possible, and find as many new pieces of Python as you can to make the game work.
+For Study Drills, use lists, functions, and modules (remember those from Exercise 13?) as much as possible, and find as many new pieces of Python as you can to make the game work.

 Once you have your map, try to code it up.
 If you find problems with the map then adjust it and make the code match.